intermine/im-docs/docs/webapp/properties/intermine-properties.md

+---
-# Database and Web application
+title: Database and Web application
+---

 InterMine is governed by a properties file located in the $HOME/.intermine named `$MINE_NAME.properties`.
 This page describes which values are set in that file.